-Potential Undisclosed Liabilities relating to the Summit Assets associated with the Summit Acquisition that the Corporation failed to discover or was unable to accurately assess or quantify in its due diligence.
+Potential Undisclosed Liabilities relating to the Summit Assets

+The Summit Assets continue to have the liabilities that existed prior to completion of the Summit Acquisition.
+There may be liabilities and risks associated with the Summit Acquisition that the Corporation failed to discover or was unable to accurately assess or quantify in its due diligence.